-When we think about the types of car accidents, head-on collisions are those that usually scare us the most—and with good reason.
+When we think about the types of car accidents that involve lawyers, head-on collisions are those that usually scare us the most—and with good reason.
 These types of accidents are the ones which tend to cause fatalities and catastrophic, often life-changing injuries.
 As the front ends of two vehicles crash into each other at high speed, drivers and passengers who survived these accidents are often the victims of devastating injuries.

 What Causes Head on Collisions in Washington?